pvoelker/DMXForGamers/README.md

 ##WPF and Images

 Images in WPF need to be 96 DPI.
 This can be changed via a scaling function in a graphics application like GIMP.

+##Building

+Make sure to update the certificate thumbnail in 'signinstaller.bat' and 'signuninstaller.bat'.